 This tour about Charlie Donnelly and the battle of Jarama is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the Spanish civil war around Madrid.
 Click on the icon to order your paperback or kindle copy.

-In February 1937 the nationalist forces launched a massive onslaught on republican lines in the Jarama valley to the south east of Madrid.
-Their objective was to cut the road between the capital and the important sea port of Valencia which by then had also become the centre of republican administration.
-The highway was the capital’s umbilical cord—vital supplies of food, fuel and munitions passed along the road to the besieged capital.
-The nationalist offensive was one of the most important of the war and had it not been for the extrordinary heroism of the International Brigades, Madrid would undoubtedly have fallen.
-The volunteers, like Charlie Donnelly, were in the vanguard of the forces which struggled to stem the nationalist advance and suffered devastating losses.
+In February 1937 General Franco’s Nationalist army launched a massive onslaught on Republican lines in the Jarama valley to the south east of Madrid.
+Their objective was to cut the road between the capital and the important Mediterranean sea port of Valencia.
+The highway was the capital’s umbilical cord—vital supplies of food, fuel and munitions passed along the road from the port to the besieged capital.
+The Nationalist offensive was one of the most important of the war.
+Had it not been for the extrordinary heroism of volunteers from the International Brigades who fought alongside Spanish Republicans, Madrid would undoubtedly have fallen.

 This Madrid tour will take us just outside the city to the beautful valley of Jarama , scene of a bloody battle in 1937.
 Some 40 minutes outside Madrid, stops include some of the places which have entered into the legend of the battle and the memory of the International Brigades – the Cookhouse, the sunken road and Suicide Hill which was valiantly defended by British and Irish volunteers (above).